Cookies on this website

 Techniques

-Single neuron extracellular recordings and juxtacellular labelling in awake mice and rats; retrograde and anterograde viral tracing; immunohistochemistry; neuronal reconstructions; light, fluorescence and electron microscopy; behavioural testing in real and virtual environments; multi-unit recordings; analysis of spike timing and network oscillations.
+Single neuron extracellular recordings and juxtacellular labelling in awake mice; retrograde and anterograde viral tracing; immunohistochemistry; neuronal reconstructions; light, fluorescence and electron microscopy; behavioural testing in real and virtual environments; multi-unit recordings; analysis of spike timing and network oscillations.

 Keywords

-Spatial memory, hippocampus, thalamus, entorhinal cortex, GABAergic interneurons, pyramidal cells, theta oscillations, gamma oscillations, sharp wave ripples, tauopathy, ageing, Alzheimer's disease, neurodegeneration, neuroanatomy, neurophysiology.
+Spatial memory, head direction cells, tau pathology, thalamus, hippocampus, entorhinal cortex, medial septum, GABAergic interneurons, pyramidal cells, theta oscillations, gamma oscillations, sharp wave ripples, ageing, Alzheimer's disease, neurodegeneration, neuroanatomy, neurophysiology.

 Supervision